MVPet/ProjectWW/index.md

-<h3>DISCLAIMER:<br>THIS IS A NONPROFIT FAN GAME.<br>
-IT IS IN NO WAY ENDORESED BY CAPCOM.<br>
-ALL CHARACTERS, GRAPHICS, AND MUSIC ARE OWNED BY CAPCOM.</h3>

-<h3><p align = "center">What Is This?</p></h3>

 <p>This project originally began with me wanting to create a 2D version of Koei Tecmo's Dynasty Warriors series.
-As I got around to planning it out, I discovered that a 2D Dynasty Warriors is very similar to a 2D Beat 'Em Up just with more enemies on screen.</p>
+As I got around to planning it out, I discovered that a 2D Dynasty Warriors is very similar to a 2D Beat 'Em Up so I decided to make a game combining the two concepts, a 2D Beat Em Up with Dynasty Warriors gameplay.
+I decided to use Street Fighter as the theme since my favorite Beat Em Ups were made by Capcom and a Street Fighter Warriors sounded like a cool idea.</p>

-<p>From there I decided to make a game combing the two genres.
-Taking the mechanics of a Dynasty Warriors game, like the combat, bases, and objectives and adapting them into the style of some of my favorite Capcom Beat 'Em Ups.
-Since I love crossovers I decided that the cast and settings would all be focused around Capcom.
-A sort of Capcom All Star Beat 'Em Up.</p>

-<h3><p align = "center">The Playable Build</p></h3>
+<h3><p align = "center">The Demo</p></h3>

-<p>Thanks to Unity, the game is playable right in your browser (with the Unity Web Player installed)</p>
+<p>The demo consists of 1 stage and 2 playable characters, Ryu and Chun-Li (who needs to be unlocked).
+In Dynasty Warriors fasion there are missions to complete in the stage culminating in a boss fight at the endm which, in the demo, are to Defeat 15 Enemies, Capture 1 Case, and to Defeat Ryu.
+Unlike most 2D Beat Em Us, the stage is one map that can be traversed, complete with a branching path and a hidden area to find.</p>

-<p>The flow of combat is done by pressing Light Attack to start a low damaging combo then using Heavy Attack to perform a high damaging combo ender.
+<p>Combat is done by pressing Light Attack to start a low damaging combo then using Heavy Attack to perform a high damaging combo ender.
 Each ender is unique and depend on how many Light Attacks were used in the combo prior to the ender.</p>

 <p>The combo list for the prototype is like so (H = Heavy Attack, L = Light Attack):</p>
 <ul>